Ritzoosk/reading-notes/README.md

 This is a collection of readings for CodeFellows.

 ###  About me
-I am Ted Knecht I love * * VR.
+I am Ted Knecht I love  **VR**.
 I enjoy 3D printing and prototyping in my off time.
 I have a 6 year old son who is pretty excited to learn to code as well, once I explained how Minecraft was made and what "Mods" are :laughing:
 I did nearly 11 years in the Navy as an avionic technician, did one depolyment on board a carrier to the Persian Gulf and another to a shore station in Misawa, Japan :jp:

 ###  My Portfolio